-Usher in summer on the southern coast of Europe, where sun-drenched vistas and ambrosial feasts greet you at every turn!
-You’ll visit nine different nations along the Adriatic, Mediterranean, and Atlantic, discovering this region’s natural wonders and cultural riches as the 5-star Ocean Odyssey delivers you to destinations that are simply off-limits to larger ships.
+Usher in summer on a small ship ocean cruise of the southern coast of Europe, where sun-drenched vistas and ambrosial feasts greet you at every turn!
+You’ll visit nine different nations along the Adriatic, Mediterranean, and Atlantic, discovering this region’s natural wonders and cultural riches as Vantage Travel’s 5-star Ocean Odyssey delivers you to destinations that are simply off-limits to larger ships.

 With 81 included features and Cultural Discoveries, you’ll soon figure out what makes Southern Europe so alluring.
 Visit the lovely Croatian seaside towns of Hvar and Opatija.
 Marvel at ancient Greek treasures in Athens, Nafplion, the Peloponnese peninsula, and more.
 Experience the power of Italy’s Vesuvius as you tour Pompeii and enjoy lunch at a local farm, where the produce flourishes in fertile volcanic soil.
 Tour the legendary Alhambra in Granada, and admire the artisanal beauty of the villages in the Algarve.
 Your journey is bookended by stays in Zagreb and Lisbon, two equally grand and fascinating capitals.